 The Ada Initiative is proud to have a diverse, committed, and experienced group of advisors.
 We frequently ask our advisory board for input on our ideas and plans to get feedback from people with a variety of backgrounds and experiences.

-Rachel Chalmers is Vice President, Research – Infrastructure Management, with The 451 Group, an industry analyst firm.
-She speaks internationally about virtualization, big data and cloud computing.
-She has been writing about technology and culture since the early 1990s, and has been published in or quoted by Salon, New Scientist, the Wall Street Journal, the New York Times, the Boston Globe and the Sydney Morning Herald.
+Rachel Chalmers joined Ignition Venture Partners as a principal in 2013.
+She specializes in studying software companies — particularly startups — solving complicated and urgent business problems.
+Prior to Ignition, Rachel worked for 13 years at the 451 Group, an independent technology industry analyst firm.
+She has been published in or quoted by Salon, New Scientist, the Wall Street Journal, the New York Times, the Boston Globe and the Sydney Morning Herald.
 You can find her on twitter at @rachelchalmers.

 Mel Chua is a contagiously enthusiastic hacker, writer, and educator with over a decade of teaching and curriculum development experience and a solid track record in leadership positions at Red Hat, One Laptop Per Child, Sugar Labs, Fedora, and other Free, Libre, and Open Source Software (FLOSS) communities.
 Currently based at Purdue University's School of Engineering Education, she bridges academic research on successful communities with deep personal experience getting her hands dirty building them.
 Her work centers on helping college faculty who are Teaching Open Source participation in their classes, bringing radical transparency practices from open communities and the open data / open science movement into qualitative research, and (as a deaf Chinese-Filipino-American woman) incorporating feminist, disability-activism, and developing-world perspectives into post-secondary engineering education.
 Mel holds a BS in Electrical and Computer Engineering from Olin College, maintains an active blog, and occasionally tweets @mchua and writes for opensource.com and Geek Feminism.

-Gardner, a seasoned journalist, was formerly head of CBC.ca, the website for the Canadian Broadcasting Corporation, one of Canada’s most prominent and best-loved cultural institutions.
-Under her leadership, CBC.ca won many international awards for excellence, and grew to become Canada’s most popular news site.
-Gardner started her career in 1990 as a producer with CBC’s “As It Happens,” an internationally-recognized groundbreaking news and current events radio program.
+Sue Gardner was the Executive Director of the Wikimedia Foundation, the non-profit organization behind Wikipedia – the world's largest and most popular encyclopedia, and the number five most-popular website in the world — from 2007–2014.
+Gardner, a seasoned journalist, was formerly head of CBC.ca, the website for the Canadian Broadcasting Corporation, one of Canada's most prominent and best-loved cultural institutions.
+Gardner started her career in 1990 as a producer with CBC's "As It Happens," an internationally-recognized groundbreaking news and current events radio program.
 She has worked in radio, television, newspapers, magazines and online.
-In 2012, Forbes Magazine named her one of The World’s 100 Most Powerful Women.
+In 2012, Forbes Magazine named her one of The World's 100 Most Powerful Women.
 You can find her on twitter at @SuePGardner.

 Alicia Gibb is an advocate for open hardware, an academic researcher, and a hardware hacker.
 Alicia has worked within the open source hardware community for the past 3 years.
 Currently she is founding the Open Source Hardware Association (OSHWA), an organization to educate and promote building and using open source hardware.
 She also teaches at UC San Diego.
 Previous to serving OSHWA, Alicia was a researcher and prototyper at Bug Labs where she ran the academic research program and the Test Kitchen, an open R&D Lab.
 She was awarded a National Science Foundation SBIR grant for her sensor-based data collection module while at Bug Labs.
 She is a member of NYCResistor, where she has curated two international art shows, founded and co-chaired two Open Hardware Summits, and is an advisory board member for Linux Journal.
 Her electronics work has appeared in Wired magazine, IEEE Spectrum, Hackaday and the New York Times.
 When Alicia is not researching at the crossroads of open technology and innovation she is prototyping artwork that twitches, blinks, and might even be tasty to eat.
 She holds a degree in art education, a M.S. in Art History and a M.L.I.S. in Information Science from Pratt Institute.

-Sumana Harihareswara works as the Engineering Community Manager at the Wikimedia Foundation.
+Sumana Harihareswara works as the Senior Technical Writer at the Wikimedia Foundation.
 She has worked at Collabora, GNOME, QuestionCopyright.org, Fog Creek Software, Behavior, and Salon.com, and contributed to the MediaWiki, AltLaw, Empathy, Miro, and Zeitgeist open source projects.
 She has been editor and release organizer for GNOME Journal and is a blogger at Geek Feminism.
-Sumana has keynoted Open Source Bridge in 2012 in addition to presentations at Open Source Bridge in 2010 and 2011, and at Foo Camp in 2010, and is the Google Summer of Code administrator for MediaWiki.
+Sumana has keynoted Open Source Bridge in 2012 and code4lib 2014 in addition to presentations at Open Source Bridge in 2010 and 2011, and at Foo Camp in 2010, and has been the Google Summer of Code and Outreach Program for Women administrator for MediaWiki.
 She holds an MS in technology management from Columbia University and a BA in political science from the University of California at Berkeley.
 She is on identi.ca and Twitter as @brainwane.

 Liz Henry is a writer, editor, and public speaker, concentrating on the intersection between hacker culture, popular culture, feminism and social justice.
 She is presently the Mozilla bugmaster.
 Previously, she worked as a developer at BlogHer, a women's online media company.
 Liz contributes as a writer and developer to Geekfeminism.org, the FeministSF blog and wiki, the Organization for Transformative Works, and Noisebridge, a hackerspace in San Francisco.
 At conferences like BlogHer, WisCon, and SXSWi she works to create infrastructure and an environment to improve access for women, people of color, and people with disabilities.
 She recently edited The WisCon Chronicles: Carnival of Feminist Science Fiction, and her latest book is Unruly Islands, a collection of technoutopian anarchafeminist poems.
 You can find her online writing at Bookmaniac.org, and on Twitter as @lizhenry.